Tarachand Ghanshyamdas: Dissolution

 After the dissolution of Tarachand Ghanshyamdas, the three brothers Bimal Kumar Poddar (were adopted by his maternal grandfather Janki Prasad Poddar, a partner of Tarachand Ghanshyamdas), Suresh Neotia and Vinod Neotia set up Radhakrishna Bimalkumar in the mid '50s.
 Shrikumar Poddar another descendant of Tarachand Ghanshyamdas set up the successful Poddar Group ventures in the Americas and Europe.
 As a leading agent of Burma Shell in India it operated several branches across UP, Bihar and West Bengal.

 The "Great" Firm model

-T. Timberg considers Tarachand Ghanshyamdas to be a good example of a "Great" Firm.
+Dr. T. Timberg considers Tarachand Ghanshyamdas to be a good example of a "Great" Firm.
 He suggests the following challenges to the existence of the great firm: